dane-anderson/nyc-subway-analysis/README.md

 ## Status

-Project in progress – initial data collection and analysis phase.
+Project in progress.
+Currently in the data collection and exploratory analysis phase.

 ## Why This Project
 New York City’s subway system is a complex, high-volume network.
 Understanding its patterns provides insight into real-world systems, data analysis, and urban infrastructure.